 Client session: Go/no-go

-Agenda & Purpose
+Agenda & Purpose:

 The Go / No Go meeting which agrees whether the project move into roll-out.
 This meeting is normally very close to the planned implementation and has an attendee list with senior stakeholders.